From FASTER to F2: Evolving Concurrent Key-Value Store Designs for Large Skewed Workloads: Serving On-Disk Read-Hot Records

-When inserting a new record, we have to make sure that we also invalidate any record located in the read cache, in order to satisfy our key invariant.
-Therefore, for both \texttt{Upserts} and \texttt{Deletes}, we first traverse the hash chain invalidating any potential records in the read cache (by setting a bit in the record header), and then proceed as before (see Section~\ref{subsec:tiered-design-upserts-deletes}).
+\bsubsection{Upsert, RMW, Delete.} When inserting/updating a record for a given key to \sys's hot log, we need to invalidate the (older) read cache-resident entry (if any).
+Since the hot-log and read-cache share the same hash chains, we can do so by traversing the record hash chain, invalidating any potential records located in the read cache (by setting a bit in the record header), and then proceed with the request as before (Section~\ref{sec:f2-user-operations}).